DonnotPanic/Epistemophilia/content/posts/Notes-on-Generating Functions-and-Character-Polynomial.md

 where $P\_i(n)$ is degree at most $e\_i-1$.

+## Example

-Example: Suppose we have a recurrence:
+Suppose we have a recurrence:
 $$
 \begin{align*}
 f\_1&=3\\\\\\